 When you do water – soak.
 Give it plenty.
 You need to make sure that you get all of the soil wet.
 Much of the root is at the bottom of the pot.
 If you just give them a drop of water, the top of the soil can be wet, but the rest of the soil can remain dry.

 Outdoors, it is absolutely fine to use a watering can or hosepipe.
 Just be careful not to wash all of the soil out of the pot.
-Indoors, you tend to be a more careful as you don’t want to get water everywhere.
-Try filling a bowl with water and submerging the pot – it’s a good way to make sure that you get all of the soil wet but again, make sure any lose soil isn’t washed out of the pot.
+Indoors, you tend to be more careful as you don’t want to get water everywhere.
+Try filling a bowl with water and submerging the pot – it’s a good way to make sure that you get all of the soil wet but again, make sure any loose soil isn’t washed out of the pot.
 Gently submerge it.
-Leave it in there for a few mintures.
+Leave it in there for a few minutes.
 It might bubble as air escapes.